rust-lang-nursery/taskcluster-crater/README.md

 # Future work

-* Only test the most recent revisions of crates for now.
 * Use task graphs that mirror the crate dependency structure.
+* Custom builds
+* Limiting builds to the top N.
+* Arbitrary comparisons ('comparison report')